Andrey Stavnitser: Russian invasion of Ukraine

 On March 5, Russian forces occupied his property in Berezivka, Kyiv Oblast and used it as an artillery position.
 Stavnitser subsequently contacted the Ukrainian military to approve an attack on his own home so as to destroy the Russian military equipment present there.

+In April 2022, Stavnitser initiated the Superhumans non-profit medical War Trauma Center.
+This is a state-of-art hospital, providing free of charge prosthetics, rehabilitation, reconstructive surgery and psychological support to civilians and militaries, who got war traumas.

 Recognition

 Winner of Man of the Year in Water Transport Industry nomination according to the National Maritime Rating, 2014, two years later, in 2016, Stavnitser turned down the award.

-Stavnitser has been included in the Top 5 of the most influential people in Odessa according to Novoe Vremya magazine.
+Stavnitser has been included in the Top 5 of the most influential people in Odesa according to Novoe Vremya magazine.
 For his contribution to development of large-scale business, the latter has also included Stavnitser in the list of People of Modern Era – those who move the country forward, setting new standards.

 Stavnitser is in the Top 100 of the richest Ukrainians according to Forbes magazine (2021) with a capital of $215 million.